 - To maintain, enhance and encourage appreciation of the site’s habitats and rare native populations.

-The field centre is mainly concerned with practical education, and we are open to bookings from most organised groups who wish to enjoy the outdoors.
-We also host a range of residential and daytime courses and events.
+The field centre is chiefly concerned with practical education, and we are open to bookings from most organised groups who wish to enjoy the outdoors.
+We are also happy to host most residential and daytime courses and events.
 The 1.5 acres of the centres grounds and adjacent 3.0 acres of woodland have been managed as a nature reserve for educational purposes and wildlife, since 1985.
-Our facilities are particularly suitable for schools and college students, but we also cater for youth, adult groups, post-graduate education, encourage research and public-participation events.
+Our facilities are particularly suitable for schools and college students, but we also cater for youth, family groups, post-graduate education, encourage research and public-participation events.
 We are located in a rural environment, surrounded by countryside and bordering the Forest of Dean to our west.
 The village of Mitcheldean is just 1 mile south of us.
 The area is of outstanding natural beauty and has numerous outdoor activities and tourist attractions on offer.

 History of the building